 4. Static Magnetic Field keeps ionized molecules of tissue in a dissociated stage, enhancing the energy potential at the molecular and cellular levels.

 The goal of laser therapy is to deliver light energy units from infrared laser radiation, called photons, to damaged cells.
-The consensus of experts is that photons absorbed by the cells through laser therapy stimuate the mitochondria to accelerate production of ATP.
+The consensus of experts is that photons absorbed by the cells through laser therapy stimulate the mitochondria to accelerate production of ATP.
 This biochemical increase in cell energy is used to transform live cells from a state of illness to a stable, healthy state.

 Super Pulsed Infrared Laser (905 nm) is the essential component of Multi Radiance Technology™.
 Multi Radiance Medical’s super pulsed laser is the fastest in the world, delivering a pulse at billionths of a second.
 Combined with 25,000 mW or 50,000 mW of peak power, the result is a higher concentration of light energy, or photons, driven deeper into the target tissue, without the risk of burning the tissue.